tinacms/tina.io/content/docs/tinacms-context.md

 ## Summary

 - A piece of content can be made editable by running it through the `useTina` hook.
 In production, it returns the original data unchanged.
 In edit-mode, it returns the live data, which is updated as the user types in the sidebar.
-- Make use of the `RouteMappingPlugin` to automatically navigate to the contextual-editing experience from the CMS.
+- Make use of the `router` property to automatically navigate to the contextual-editing experience from the CMS.